4 Dham in India, Location and Significance

 Dwarka Dham

+Dwarka Dham is located in the Gujarati state, India’s western shore.
 In Hindu mythology, Dwarka is significant as the home of Lord Krishna.
-It is thought to have been the location where Lord Krishna ruled and worked many miracles.
-The magnificent Dwarkadhish Temple, which is devoted to Lord Krishna, is a huge building with wonderful architecture.
+It is thought to have been where Lord Krishna ruled and worked many miracles.
+The magnificent Dwarkadhish Temple, devoted to Lord Krishna, is a huge building with wonderful architecture.

 Jagannath Puri Dham